Your Aggressive Defense to False Domestic Violence Charges

 - The TRO (temporary restraining order) hearing transcript.

-Contact a Miami Criminal Defense Attorney
+Contact a Miami Criminal Defense Lawyer

 A false accusation of domestic violence is troublesome alone, but when that accusation results in a conviction, it can severely affect your life.
 At The Baez Law Firm, we do not let false accusations turn into false convictions.
 We advocate for our clients and fight for their rights until we achieve a favorable outcome.
-To consult with one of our aggressive Miami criminal defense attorneys today, call 800-588-BAEZ now.
+To consult with one of our aggressive Miami criminal defense lawyers today, call 800-588-BAEZ now.